XertroV/tm-autosave-replays-for-mediatracker/README.md

 # Autosave Replays for MediaTracker

 **These replays cannot be used via *Play > Local > Against Replay*.
-They are *only* suitable for cases like *Create > Replay Editor*.**
+They are *only* suitable for cases like *Create > Replay Editor* or the map editor.**

 This plugin autosaves replays at suitable times, e.g., the end of a Time Attack session, or after each round in a KO match.
 Thus, it's possible to save a viewable replay of each round of a COTD KO match if you want, for example.

+They are the same replays that are produced via the 'Save Replay' button (but the prompt doesn't show).

 If you want decent quality replays of all players, have opponents on or be in spectator mode.
 Otherwise YMMV.

-The replays that are produced (saved in `Trackmania\Replays\AutosavedReplays`) can be used in the replay editor, and are probably able to be used as GPSs, etc. (IDK for sure, tho)
+The replays that are produced (saved in `Trackmania\Replays\AutosavedReplays`) can be used in the replay editor, and can be used as GPSs, etc.
-They are the same replays that are produced via the 'Save Replay' button (but the prompt doesn't show).

 You will experience a stutter when autosave is turned on.
 Expect a typically small stutter (50 - 250 ms) for few players and/or short sessions, and a bigger stutter (1000 - 2000 ms) for more players and particularly for longer sessions.